ccoussa717/flask_api/README.md

 </p>

 <p>
 I have created a simple REST api using python and the Flask framework.
 I chose python for its ease of use and flexibility.
-I used the Flask framework because it is a super lightweight framework, but has a development webserver and sqlite3 db included in the framework.
+I used the Flask framework because it is a super lightweight framework but has a development webserver and sqlite3 db included in the framework.
 </p>

 <br>